artemfm1/Open-Streets-NYC/README.md

 ### MVP/PostMVP

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-MVP - To be able to search for "Open Street" locations by borough.
+MVP - To be able to search for "Open Street" locations by boroughwhen accessing API data from NYC open source

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

 - Adding a date and calander option
 - Giving the user a map readout or a link to it